TL;DR:

 The ad exchange does not always deny publishers the freedom to choose who can and cannot sell their ad space.
 This is very important in today's increasingly compromised advertising landscape, as it protects the brand from undesired advertisements.

-Having the ability to set floor prices, ad exchanges also help publishers increase their monetization revenue automatically.
+By enabling floor pricing, ad exchanges also help publishers automatically increase their monetization revenue.

 In summary, trading inventory through the ad exchange platform helps publishers:

-Are Benefits of Ad Exchanges Applicable to Advertisers?
+Are the Benefits of Ad Exchanges Applicable to Advertisers?

 What is a DSP without an ad exchange?